 Ontario Parks rinks and trails are open generally from mid-December to February, though — of course — outdoor ice rinks and trails are all weather-dependent.

-Always check ahead for hours of operation and what amenities are available.
+Always check ahead for hours of operation, ice and snow conditions, and what amenities are available.

 Don’t forget to guarantee your entrance by making a reservation in advance!